 You can follow the above technique for all types of blog posts and get an idea of what your competitors are publishing and what Google prefers to show in their top positions for that topic.

-- The optimal length of a blogpost is around 1600 words
+- The optimal length of a blog post is between 1000 – 2000 words.

 - Longer posts generally perform better in search